 But despite the hype "Fifty Shades" received, these three novels are just a blip on the erotic literature landscape.
 In fact, there's a whole world of sexy reading out there that anyone can enjoy.
 And it isn't just an intellectual pursuit.
 Here are five reasons why reading more sensual fiction can enhance your sex life.
-(Did "Fifty Shades" leave with you a few sex questions?
-We answer the top ones in 9 "Fifty Shades" Questions You Were Too Afraid to Ask.)

 Erotic Literature Is for EveryoneThere’s a big, wide world of erotic fiction out there waiting for you to explore it.
 Erotica reflects the varied tastes of men and women everywhere, so there’s bound to be something to suit your interests.
-If Christian and Anastasia’s BDSM antics didn’t get you going, you may prefer the tamer escapades of a steamy romance novel.
+If Christian and Anastasia’s BDSM antics don't get you going, you may prefer the tamer escapades of a steamy romance novel.
 If E.L.
 James’ basic writing style left you cold, you may warm to the acclaimed sensuality of Anaïs Nin or D.H.
 Lawrence.
 If you’re a science fiction or fantasy fan, you’ll happily note there’s erotica for you too.
 (Apparently, amorous encounters don’t just happen on Earth!)

 Erotica doesn’t just show straight relationships and encounters either.
 Lesbian, gay, and bisexual couples are also well represented.
 These stories are ideal for members of the LGBT community, or even curious straight readers.
+(We have lots of free erotica for you to enjoy!
+Check it out here.)

 Erotica Will Broaden Your HorizonsWe all know that what we do in the bedroom is only limited by our imaginations.
 When you’re running a little short on inspiration, erotica can be a powerful muse.
 The men and women in these novels enjoy experimenting with toys, and they can’t wait until they reach the bedroom to shed their clothes.
 Consider which scenes get you going and follow the story’s lead to spice up your own sex life.
 You needn’t recreate the scenes to the letter either.
 If the bondage scenes turned you on but you’re not sure about the handcuffs you read about, perhaps it’s time to invest in some silk scarves!